Witold Chodźko

+Biography

 Witold Chodźko was born on 1 November 1875 in Piotrków Trybunalski and graduated in 1899 cum eximia laude from the Faculty of Medicine of the University of Warsaw.
-He had internships in neurology and psychiatry in Paris and Graz, then worked as a psychiatrist in Lublin hospitals, was active in the educational-charitable association "Light", and was one of the founders of the Society "A Drop of Milk", an institution that ran in Lublin an infant feeding program.
+He had internships in neurology and psychiatry in Paris and Graz, then worked as a psychiatrist in Lublin hospitals, was active in the educational-charitable association "Light", and was one of the founders of the Society "A Drop of Milk," an institution that ran in Lublin an infant feeding program.

-In the years 1907-1914 he was the director of a psychiatric hospital in Kochanówka near Lodz, which he expanded and modernized.
-He created there departments of therapy and rehabilitation through work-related activities.
+In the years 1907-1914, he was the director of a psychiatric hospital in Kochanówka near Lodz, which he expanded and modernized.
+He created the departments of therapy and rehabilitation through work-related activities.
 Together with his medical team Chodzko conducted active scientific research.
 During that period he represented Polish psychiatry at international congresses.

 During the First World War he was director of the St. John of God hospital in Warsaw, and in 1916 he was elected to the City Council.
 At that time he became involved in the organization of public health care.
 From 1918 to 1923 he was Undersecretary of State, then Minister in the first Polish Ministry of Health, Labor Protection and Welfare.
 It was said that “his heart was open equally to the crowd and the individuals.
 This was the first Polish Minister whom any citizen of the state, whether unemployed, beggar or a child, could get to meet twice a week, without reporting first to the secretaries”.

 He presented several public health law proposals, including care for the mentally ill, public access to treatments in health spas, preventive vaccination programs, and introduced the idea of community/district nurses.
 He proposed opening free clinics and reorganizing hospitals to help prevent the spread of venereal diseases among prostitute.
 He opposed the drafting of eugenics ideas (which was initially regarded as a public hygiene issue) into law, since this could have been a prelude to racist activities.
 Chodzko created and held (1919–23) the Office of the Extraordinary Commissioner for the fight against epidemics.
 He also led the Polish Committee for the Aid to Children (Polski Komitet Pomocy Dzieciom, 1924-1926); he was the government commissioner of the Association of Funds for the Sick (Ogólnopaństwowy Związek Kas Chorych, 1929-1931).
 From 1926 to 1939, the National School of Hygiene operated on his initiative and under his management at the National Institute of Hygiene in Warszawa.